 On 16th August 2012, 34 striking miners were killed by South African police at London-listed mining company Lonmin’s platinum mine.

-To show solidarity and to mark the day, Marikana Solidarity Collective, Pan-Afrikan Society Community Forum and Decolonising Environmentalism are organising a number of events, supported by London Mining Network.
+To show solidarity and to mark the day, Pan-Afrikan Society Community Forum and Decolonising Environmentalism and London Mining Network are co-organising a number of events as part of Marikana Solidarity Collective.

 Watch the video below (by Zoe Broughton) filmed on March 15th, when Lonmin held their 2018 annual general meeting, for more on the Marikana massacre and the struggle for justice by the Marikana community.

-Protest at London finance houses that profit from violence (details TBC)
+Protest outside London finance houses that profit from violence

 COMMEMORATING THE 6th ANNIVERSARY OF THE MARIKANA MASSACRE